Skyost/AdSky/README.md

 There are two parts : *Server* and *Plugin*.

 ### Server part
 The server part is a PHP + MySQL application that you install on your own web server, it is where advertisers will register and broadcast their ads.
-To see how to install it and the requirements, please check the [*Installation*](#installation) section.
+To see how to install it and the requirements, please check the [*Installation*](#installation) section of the server branch's README.

 ### Plugin part
 The plugin part is a simple Bukkit plugin that is going to link up with the server part.
-To see how to install it and the requirements, please check the [*Installation*](#) section of the plugin branch's README.
+To see how to install it and the requirements, please check the [*Installation*](#installation) section.

 ## Features
 AdSky is built to be lightweight, but it still has a lot of features :